 Given the above system specs, it can be termed as the least demanding distro but comes loaded with a host of popular features and useful applications.
 Tools like Mozilla Firefox with inbuilt support for Netflix and the VLC media player for running music and videos offline can be easily accessed using this distro.
 You can also install Chrome as an alternative to Firefox if you are not happy with it.

-Linux lite also supports Thunderbird for email issues if any, Dropbox for Cloud storage, VLC Media Player for Music, LibreOffice suite for office, Gimp for image editing, tweaks to tweak your desktop, a password manager, and a host of other tools like Skype, Kodi, Spotify, TeamViewer and many more.
+Linux lite also supports Thunderbird for email issues if any, Dropbox for Cloud storage, VLC Media Player for Music, LibreOffice suite for office, GIMP for replacing color and for image editing, tweaks to tweak your desktop, a password manager, and a host of other tools like Skype, Kodi, Spotify, TeamViewer and many more.
 It also enables access to Steam, which supports video games galore.
 It can also boot using a USB stick or CD or install on to your hard drive.

 With the zRAM memory compression tool which the Linux Lite OS includes makes it run faster on older machines.
 It continues to provide support for the earlier 32-and 64 bit version old hardware of Linux Distros too.
 This operating system with the latest Linux Lite 5.0 along with default UEFI boot mode support has without a speck of doubt grown at a rapid pace in the recent past and has become a tool to reckon with.